MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

 Never forget that "but it's too hard" is rarely a reason for circumventing the guidelines.

-If you are unsure on any point or just need moral support just ask someone from the Core Capabilities Development (CCD) team.
+If you are unsure on any point or just need moral support simply ask someone from the Core Capabilities Development (CCD) team.
 We are always happy to help.

 PSyKAl model